sph-mn/sph-db/other/documentation/considerations.md

   * multiple using linked-lists
   * con
     * malloc per added list element

+# should readers possibly return results and end-of-data in one call
+* option - selected
+  * position at first, get current, position at next
+  * cant position at element before the first. that is why cursor is always at the current
+  * pro
+    * results and end-of-data in one call
+  * con
+    * wouldnt have to position at next for first call
+* option
+  * if positioned at first element then get else next
+  * readers dont signal notfound when there is data to read
+  * con
+    * extra branch
+  * pro
+    * readers behave more predictably with read actually only reading the next

 # should virtual records support multiple fields
 could technically encode multiple 8 bit fields or similar